acrucetta/pin/README.md

 Pin allows you to save the most frequently used commands in your command line.

-By calling `"pin add '<your command'"` you can store your most frequently used commands into a simple text file saved in your machine.
+By calling `pin add '<your command>'` you can store your most frequently used commands into a simple text file saved in your machine.

 To run them simply call `pin run <command id>` and call the command whenever you need it.